Dark matter: Gravitational lensing

 Strong lensing is the observed distortion of background galaxies into arcs when their light passes through such a gravitational lens.
 It has been observed around many distant clusters including Abell 1689.
 By measuring the distortion geometry, the mass of the intervening cluster can be obtained.
-In the dozens of cases where this has been done, the mass-to-light ratios obtained correspond to the dynamical dark matter measurements of clusters.
-Lensing can lead to multiple copies of an image.
-By analyzing the distribution of multiple image copies, scientists have been able to deduce and map the distribution of dark matter around the MACS J0416.1-2403 galaxy cluster.

-Weak gravitational lensing investigates minute distortions of galaxies, using statistical analyses from vast galaxy surveys.
+In the weak regime, lensing does not distort background galaxies into arcs, causing minute distortions instead.
 By examining the apparent shear deformation of the adjacent background galaxies, the mean distribution of dark matter can be characterized.
-The mass-to-light ratios correspond to dark matter densities predicted by other large-scale structure measurements.
-Dark matter does not bend light itself; mass (in this case the mass of the dark matter) bends spacetime.
-Light follows the curvature of spacetime, resulting in the lensing effect.
+The measured mass-to-light ratios correspond to dark matter densities predicted by other large-scale structure measurements.